Easy Oat Flour Pancakes (Vegan + Gluten Free!)

 - Optional: 1 tsp vanilla extract, 1 tsp ground cinnamon, 1 tsp apple cider vinegar*

-- Add the rolled oats to a food processor or high speed blender.
+- Prep: If you’re making your own oat flour, add the rolled oats to a food processor or high speed blender.
 Pulse the oats into a fine flour, about 2-3 minutes.

-- Prepare the pancakes griddle.
+- Heat: Prepare the pancakes griddle.
 Heat the griddle with olive oil, coconut oil, avocado oil, or vegan butter until hot.
-Once hot, return to the batter.
+Once hot, you can cook the pancakes.

-- Remove from the griddle and serve immediately.
+- Serve: Remove from the griddle and serve immediately.
 Top with desired toppings and enjoy!

 Keywords: vegan oatmeal pancakes, vegan oat pancakes, oat flour pancakes, vegan oat flour pancakes, oatmeal pancakes no banana